 Another reason the pipe is being replaced is to make it compatible with Denver Water’s new water treatment plant being built next to Ralston Reservoir north of Golden.

-“The old pipelines carried untreated water,” Light said.
+“The old pipeline carried untreated water,” Light said.
 “The new pipe will deliver water that’s safe to drink from the new plant.
-We can’t run treated water down the old pipes because it would impact the water quality.”
+We can’t run treated water down the old pipe because it would impact the water quality.”

 “We’re always looking to the future,” Light said.
 “This project will help make sure we can deliver water safely for the next 100 years and beyond.”